Azure/azure-stream-analytics/Samples/TollApp/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fgithub.com%2Fmeyergm%2Fazure-stream-analytics%2Fblob%2Fmaster%2FSamples%2FTollApp%2FTollAppDeployment%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+Verify that the Azure Stream Analytics TollApp deployment was successful
+1. Login into Microsoft Azure portal
+1. Go to Resource Groups
+1. Select the Resource Group name used during deployment
+1. Verify that the following services are listed:
+    * One Cosmos DB
+    * One Azure Streaming Analytics Jobs
+    * One Azure Storage Account
+    * One Azure Event Hubs
+    * Two Web Apps

 ## License
 Microsoft Azure Stream Analytics sample application and tutorials are licensed under the MIT license.
 See the [LICENSE](https://github.com/Azure/azure-stream-analytics/blob/master/LICENSE.txt) file for more details.